Starscream: IDW Publishing

 After Dreamwave's closure, the rights to the Transformers comics were taken up by IDW Publishing.
 Their version of the Generation One universe begins with a miniseries called The Transformers: Infiltration.
 His alternate mode here is that of an F-22 Raptor, foreshadowing the events of the 2007 live-action movie.

 Beast Wars Second Starscream had a biography printed in the Beast Wars Sourcebook by IDW Publishing.
 IDW also published a one-shot Transformers story as part of their Deviations series that heavily featured Starscream: "'Til All Are One."

-In this story, an alternate version of events from The Transformers: The Movie, Starscream took over leadership of the Decepticons after Megatron was killed by Optimus Prime.
+In this story, an alternate version of events from The Transformers: The Movie, Starscream took over leadership of the Decepticons after Optimus Prime killed Megatron.
 Thus, it was Starscream who first encountered Unicron and allied the Decepticons to him, after being upgraded by Unicron's power into the mighty Megascream.
 He briefly hunted the Autobots in an effort to destroy the Matrix of Leadership, but later turned against his benefactor when Unicron devoured one of Cybertron's moons, which Starscream saw as his own.
 When Unicron attacked Cybertron itself and Optimus Prime arrived to try and stop him, Megascream demanded that he hand over the Matrix, and combined with Astrotrain, Soundwave, Ramjet, and Dirge into a massive new form.
 However, Hot Rod soon arrived to rescue Optimus, and unleashed the power of the Matrix, resulting in Unicron's demise as well as that of Megascream and himself.